How to Sell a Gun in Nevada: A Comprehensive Guide

 7. A licensed dealer may charge a reasonable fee for conducting a background check and facilitating a firearm transfer between unlicensed persons pursuant to this section.

-Restrictions on Firearm Ownership in Nevada
+What are the Restrictions on Firearm Ownership in Nevada

 In order to purchase a firearm legally, the buyer must be 18 years old to purchase rifles, shotguns and ammunition.
 Buyers looking to purchase handguns must be at least 21 years old.
 No permits or registration are required to own a firearm in the state.